-- Making BPF easy with libbpf and Zig,
+Making BPF easy with libbpf and Zig, from Matt Knight.

 The Zig programming language is used to create and handle a simple eBPF program in this tutorial, both for the user space loader and the eBPF program itself.
 The objective is mostly to understand how libbpf manipulates the ELF object containing a program in order to load it, but compiling from Zig, which aims at competing with C while offering some newer features, may open new perspectives.
 The code is available on GitHub.

-- Weight support for Cilium's eBPF-based Maglev load balancer implementation,
+Weight support for Cilium's eBPF-based Maglev load balancer implementation, from Fankaixi Li.

 A new pull request by a software engineer at ByteDance (TikTok) popped up, adding weight support to the eBPF-based Maglev implementation in Cilium.
 Maglev provides consistent hashing for high-availability scenarios, and balance packets to the same backends even if they arrive at different load balancing nodes.
 The feature adds the possibility to assign weights to favor some backends.
 It is still being discussed, but should land soon.